-The scientific research indicating serious safety issues has significantly increased.
-A literature review on people living near cell towers entitled "Evidence for a health risk by RF on humans living around mobile phone base stations: From radiofrequency sickness to cancer by Balmori (2022) found associations between exposure and radiofrequency sickness, cancer and changes in biochemical parameters.
+As an example of the research indicating federal regulations are inadequate to protect health, refer to a publication titled "Evidence for a health risk by RF on humans living around mobile phone base stations: From radiofrequency sickness to cancer by Balmori (2022).
+This publication reviewed the existing scientific literature on cell tower radiation and found associations with radiofrequency sickness, cancer and changes in biochemical parameters.
 We have attached this study for your review.